top of page

 What excites you about patterned textiles?

-Definitely the human spirit inspires me, with all its search for meaning, so I love diving into cities, hubs and centres of history and learning.
-Spending time in collections is invaluable in design development, and when writing about design.
+Curiosity, travel, research, time spent in collections; all are invaluable in design development.
 I'm often considering how our own day fits into the timeline of history, articulating responses to the past, and thoughts for the future.
 The most exhilarating projects see textiles eliciting a response in the viewer, which is highly satisfying and far reaching.